Rydberg atom: Quantum-mechanical details

 where Ry = 13.6 eV is the Rydberg constant.
 The low binding energy at high values of n explains why Rydberg states are susceptible to ionization.

-Additional terms in the potential energy expression for a Rydberg state, on top of the hydrogenic Coulomb potential energy require the introduction of a quantum defect, δ_{ℓ}, into the expression for the binding energy:
+Additional terms in the potential energy expression for a Rydberg state, on top of the hydrogenic Coulomb potential energy require the introduction of a quantum defect $\delta_l$ into the expression for the binding energy: